open-telemetry/opentelemetry-dotnet/docs/trace/customizing-the-sdk/README.md

 typically supported on configuration extensions to control the options instance used for the component being registered.

-The below example shows how to configure two `JaegerExporter` instances inside a single `TracerProvider` sending to different ports.
+The below example shows how to configure two `ZipkinExporter` instances inside a single `TracerProvider` sending to different ports.

 Json config file (usually appsettings.json):